CrosswaveOmega/JSPyBridge_Async/docs/python.md

 ### expression evaluation

 You can use the exported `eval_js` function to evaluate JavaScript code within the current Python context.
 The parameter to this function is a JS string to evaluate, with access to all the Python variables in scope.
-Make sure to use `await` anywhere you do a function call or a property access on a Python object.
+Inside the JavaScript code block, Make sure to use `await` anywhere you do a function call or a property access on a Python object.
 You can set variables without await.

 **Unique to this fork, you can set a timeout value on the python side.**